Efonovia/defi-lottery/README.md

-# Sample Hardhat Project
+# Defi Lottery System

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates a blockchain lottery project using Hardhat.
+It comes with the Lottery smart contract, aswell as a test for that contract.

 Try running some of the following tasks: